Benefits of registering as a GFO Champion:

 - Be able to log activities and earn points towards different Champion levels

-Once you are registered, you can log your GFO related activities!
+Once you are registered as a Champion, you can log your GFO related activities!

 Each activity you log qualifies for a specific number of points that you can earn towards your GFO Champion status which is displayed on the map.